Christmas in July (film): Production

 Christmas in July was the only time Sturges worked with Dick Powell and Ellen Drew, but the film is populated with many of the character actors he used regularly in his films.
 Aside from William Demarest, they include George Anderson, Al Bridge, Georgia Caine, Jimmy Conlin, Harry Hayden, Arthur Hoyt, Torben Meyer, Charles R. Moore, Frank Moran, Franklin Pangborn, Victor Potel, Dewey Robinson, Harry Rosenthal, Julius Tannen and Robert Warwick.

-This was the fourth of ten films written by Sturges in which Demarest appeared (see note).
+This was the fourth of ten films written by Sturges in which Demarest appeared.
 Sturges makes a cameo appearance as a man at a shoeshine stand.